-Road accidents and injuries can be extremely stressful, painful and traumatic events that can leave individuals, friends and families physically and psychologically damaged, sometimes for life.
+Car accidents can be extremely stressful, painful and traumatic events that can leave individuals, friends and families physically and psychologically damaged, sometimes for life.
+In the latest figures available, the Road Safety Council of Western Australia reported 194 fatalities and 235 critical injuries on WA roads in 2016.
 Many of us have experienced, either directly or indirectly, the pain and suffering caused by a road accident.

 You can make a claim for personal injury compensation if: